Staff, Interns and Volunteers

 A persistent advocate of film, she is dedicated to serving at such a critical time in the continuing evolution of Canyon Cinema.
 Denah received her PhD in Media Philosophy: Film & Theory from the European Graduate School where she is the Simone de Beauvoir Fellow, an MFA in Filmmaking from the San Francisco Art Institute and a BFA in Photography with a Film Studies Minor from Ohio University in Athens, Ohio.

 Antonella Bonfanti has worked in the moving image archives and preservation field since 2008.
 Specializing in collection management, Antonella has held positions at the George Eastman House, Prelinger Archives and California Audio Visual Preservation Project.
 She attended the Selznick Graduate Program in Film and Media Preservation at University of Rochester and George Eastman House where she received a Master’s Degree.
 Prior to that, Antonella graduated from University of Toronto with an Honors Bachelor of Arts in Cinema Studies in 2003.
 Antonella has worked as a technical manager and chief projectionist for several of Southern Ontario’s premier independent and experimental film festivals including the Images Festival, Media City and the Toronto International Film Festival’s Wavelengths program.
 It was from this experience of projecting rare prints of independent works at festivals and art houses, which are often compromised by mishandling or neglect, that she decided to pursue a career in film preservation.
 As an active member of the Association of Moving Image Archivists, Antonella has presented at the annual AMIA Conference on a variety of subjects and strives to build communities around film through sharing skills at organizations such as the San Francisco Participatory Archives Groups, and volunteering for the San Francisco Cinematheque and Home Movie Day in both San Francisco and the East Bay.

 Courtney Fellion is a curatorial intern for SFMOMA and lectures at San Francisco State University.
-She is editor of the Canyon Cinemazine, a quarterly publication for experimental film/media and assists us as our Web Content Coordinator.
+She is editor of the Canyon Cinemazine, a quarterly publication for experimental film/media.
 Her research interests include experimental modes of exhibition and distribution, postregional discourse, posthumanism, landscape, nostalgia for fictive/virtual places, and the mythology of the American West.

 Current Volunteers and Interns